bulenko/Matrix/README.md

 # Matrix С++
 # s21_matrix+  Implementation of the s21_matrix_oop.h library (С++)
 It's my training project from School21.
+The s21_matrix library is implemented in C++ programming language.
 Compile using Makefile for compiling library and tests.
 The gcov_report goal creates a gcov report in html form.
 ## Matrix operations